pohacarai0/test-juanmora/README.md

 ## 📄 How to Report Bugs

 * **Found a bug?** 🐞 Please help us by reporting it!
+We have several templates ....
+* Template 1: hfsdufh sdfhds if
+*  template 2: ufhdsufhu

 ➡️ **To report a bug, please [create a new ticket here](https://github.com/iMusicianOps/desk/issues/new/choose).**